It’s a slam dunk: Sports champion and SaaS industry leader, Pat Pinto, joins Signagelive [+VIDEO]

 Our resellers and partners are growing their teams, their niches and technologies, moving quickly with all the other brands they work with.
 It’s like “wow”, you know, “get on board!”
 This is where it’s all going, and we’re the heart of it.

 To elaborate on the analogy, our partners and resellers have all the other organs and limbs, but at the end of the day, we’re the beating heart that keeps the body functioning.
 If your heart’s no good, you’re no good.
-I feel that’s a big part of the conversation that gets missed in digital signage – the software system.
+I feel that’s a big part of the conversation that gets missed in Digital Signage – the software system.

 Q: Do you think that will change?
 Are people starting to realise the important role of software?

 PP: You know, we just had a massive cyber-attack here in Australia with a telecommunications company.
 It was a big scare for ten million customers.
 Nearly half of Australia got affected by it, which I think has started to show just how integral software is to the technology we rely on day-to-day.
-CMS solutions now control thousands of screens across the ANZ region, which is why investing in secure software like Signagelive is such an important component of digital signage.
+CMS solutions now control thousands of screens across the ANZ region, which is why investing in secure software like Signagelive is such an important component of Digital Signage.

 Q: How do you see the future of Signagelive in ANZ?